 - Always use blanched (skinless) almonds to make the almond flour

-- Always grind your almonds with the sugar to prevent it from become too buttery or gummy
+- Always grind your almonds with the sugar to prevent it from become too buttery or gummy.
+Here’s how to grind your own almond flour.

 - Grind store-bought almond flour too!
 This will remove clumps and further refine it.

-- Pipe with an injection syringe for more control (See it in my YouTube video)
+- Pipe with an injection syringe for more control See it in my YouTube video and buy it here.

 - Rap the tray hard against the counter to pop any trapped air bubbles